YvesDesrumaux/YvesDesrumaux.github.io/Copilot.Instructions/CodeReview/README.md

 - If you recommend a refactor, propose incremental steps.
 - Do not invent objects that are not in the provided code.

-# CodeReview files
+# Code Review files
-- The report has to provided in kramdown format.
+- The report has to provided in markdown format.
-- Save the files in a '.CodeReview' Directory at the root of the project.
+- Save the files in a '.CodeReview' directory at the root of the project.
-- Filenaming should be '<Extension name>-CodeReview-<current datetime>.md'
+- Filenaming should be '[Extension name]-CodeReview-[current datetime].md'